webosose/website/content/en/docs/tutorials/web-apps/developing-built-in-web-apps.md

 ### Scan the App

 To make System and Application Manager (SAM) scan the app, restart SAM using the `systemctl` command.
-This step is required so that the app can be added to the app list, which in turn makes the app appear on the Home Launcher.
+This step is required so that the app can be added to the app list, which in turn makes the app appear on the Launchpad.

 ``` bash
 root@raspberrypi4-64:/# systemctl restart sam